datastax/pulsar-jms/README.md

 # DataStax Apache Pulsar JMS Client

-This is a Java library that implements the JMS 2.0 (Java Messaging Service ®) over the Apache Pulsar® Java Client..
+This is a Java library that implements the JMS 2.0 (Java Messaging Service ®) over the Apache Pulsar® Java Client.

 This library is Open Source Software, Apache 2 licensed.

 Please refer to the [official JMS documentation](https://jakarta.ee/specifications/messaging/2.0/) in order to learn about JMS.

-You can find [here](https://pulsar.apache.org) the official Aaache Pulsar documentation.
+You can find [here](https://pulsar.apache.org) the official Apache Pulsar documentation.

 ## Installation